dewittethomas/portfolio-web-advanced/README.md

 ### Bitcoin Price

 The "Bitcoin Price" page fetches and displays the current price of Bitcoin in Euros (EUR).
-This feature leverages modern JavaScript functionalities like Promises and Fetch API to retrieve real-time data from the CoinDesk API.

 When the page loads, it sends a request to the CoinDesk API to get the latest Bitcoin price.
 The fetched data is then parsed and displayed on the page.
 The implementation includes error handling to manage any issues that may arise during the data fetching process.